rancher/elemental/docs/quickstart.md

     - running `journalctl -f -u elemental-system-agent` will show the output of the initial elemental config and install of `rancher-system-agent`
     - running `journalctl -f -u rancher-system-agent` will show the output of the boostrap of cluster components like k3s
     - running `journalctl -f -u k3s` will show the logs of the k3s deployment

+## I rebooted my node and now kubernetes is failing?

+It's likely that your ip address changed due to short DHCP leases.
+This is a known issue in Kubernetes and can be solved with static leases or static ip addresses.

+## What next?

+For upgrading of nodes, check out: TODO

+For customization, check out: TODO

+Find us on Slack at `rancher-users.slack.io` on the `#elemental` channel!